scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 This will result in higher I/O time and therefore overlapping of per frame trajectory data access (Figure :ref:`pattern-formats` B).
 The I/O time is larger for netCDF file format as compared to DCD file format due to larger file size (Figure :ref:`IO-multiprocessing` A, C).
 This is since netCDF has a more complicated file format.
-Reading an existing netCDF dataset involves opening the dataset, inquiring about dimensions, variables and attributes, reading variable data, and closing the dataset.
+Reading an existing netCDF data set involves opening the data set, inquiring about dimensions, variables and attributes, reading variable data, and closing the data set.
 The netCDF format is more sophisticated than the DCD format, which might contribute to the better scaling of parallel access to netCDF files than to DCD files.

 Figures :ref:`IO-multiprocessing` and :ref:`IO-distributed` compare the difference in I/O time for different file formats for 300X and 600X trajectories for multiprocessing and distributed scheduler respectively.